AgroTechCoAI/AgroTechAI/README.md

 ## 🏗️ Architecture

-This project follows a client-server architecture:
+This project follows a client-server architecture with multi-agent AI coordination:

 ```
 AgroTech AI/